alcover/stricks/README.md

 :wrench: **How it works**
 On first call, `stx_free(s)` zeroes-out the header, erasing the `canary`.
-All subsequent API calls check the canary and do nothing if dead.
+All subsequent API calls, seeing no canary, do nothing.

 ### stx_resize